Recipes

 Step 1

 Make the marinade: To a blender, add the orange juice, tomato purée, achiote paste, garlic, cumin, parsley, rosemary, and thyme.
-Blend until completely smooth, then transfer to a small pot.
+Pulse until completely smooth, then transfer to a small pot.

 Step 2

-Bring the marinade to a boil over medium-high, then turn down the heat to maintain a strong simmer.
+Bring the marinade to a boil over medium-high, then turn the heat to medium-low to maintain a strong simmer.
 Cook, stirring occasionally to prevent scorching, until the marinade is slightly thickened and the garlic no longer tastes raw, 15–20 minutes.
-Season with salt and black pepper to taste, then transfer to a heatproof bowl and let cool to room temperature.
+Season to taste with salt and black pepper, then transfer to a large heatproof bowl and set aside to cool to room temperature.
 Use immediately, or transfer to an airtight container and refrigerate for up to 1 week.

 Step 3

 If using whole fish, use a sharp knife to score the fish crosswise on each side, being careful not to cut through to the bone.
 Place the fish in a large baking dish and rub 1½ cups of the marinade all over the exterior and inside the slits.
-(If using cubes, in a large bowl toss the fish with 1½ cups of the marinade.)
-Let marinate at room temperature while you preheat the grill, for at least 15 and up to 40 minutes.
+(If using fillets, in a large bowl, toss the cubed fish with 1½ cups of the marinade.)
+Set aside to marinate at room temperature for at least 15 minutes, or up to 40.

 Step 4

-Heat a grill or grill pan over high heat.
-Once the grill is hot, liberally oil the grates.
-Thread the fish onto four 10-inch metal or (thoroughly soaked) bamboo skewers, shaking off any excess water before using.
-Grill, turning occasionally, until the fish is charred in places and cooked through, 14–16 minutes for whole fish, 5–6 minutes for cubed fish.
+Meanwhile, heat a charcoal or gas grill to high (alternatively, heat a grill pan over high).
+When it’s hot, liberally oil the grates.
+Thread the fish onto four 10-inch metal or bamboo skewers (if using bamboo, soak for at least 30 minutes before grilling).
+Transfer to the grill and cook, turning occasionally, until the fish is charred in places and cooked through, 14–16 minutes for whole fish, 5–6 minutes for cubed fish.
 Transfer to a platter and serve with lime wedges, hot sauce, and the remaining marinade.

 Continue to Next Story